electricbookworks/electric-book/_docs/output/epub-output.md

 ## Fonts

-To embed font files in an epub (for `@import`ing in your epub's CSS), add the font files to `_epub/fonts`.
+To embed font files in an epub (for `@import`ing in your epub's CSS), add the font files to `_epub/assets/fonts`.

-Font files stored anywhere else in your project (e.g. in `assets/fonts`) are not included in epub outputs.
+Font files stored anywhere else in your project (e.g. in the main `assets/fonts` folder) are not included in epub outputs.
 This ensures that the epub includes only those font files that are specifically required for your epub.

+Currently, the template does not support using different fonts for different epubs.
+If you are embedding fonts in your epubs, you must use the same ones for all your books.

 ## Javascript